filipe-2/native-sass/README.md

 });
 ```

-We can recycle this shared styles as follows with the `sassy` function:
+We can recycle these shared styles as follows with the `sassy` function:

 ```javascript
 import { StyleSheet } from 'react-native';